carnivuth/2nd_brain/pages/computer_vision/image_formation_acquisition/PERSPECTIVE_SPACE.md

 (x,y,z) = (x,y,z,k) \space \forall \space k \in \neq 0
 $$

-## POINT TO INFINITY REPRESENTATION
+## Point to infinity representation

 In this space points to infinity can be represented, so given a line equation like this: